 When you put in an offer on a home, there's a good chance you'll be battling with several other buyers.
 In many cases, the seller won't go through the effort of letting you put in a second offer; they'll just choose the highest one.

 Even if your offer is the only one currently on the table, a low offer may be enough for a seller to write you off.
-It's a seller's market, and they know it.
-They may feel that it isn't worth their time to negotiate with someone who wants to start so low.
+If it's a seller's market, and they know it, they may feel that it isn't worth their time to negotiate with someone who wants to start so low.

 It can be overwhelming to try to learn all the things to know about buying a house, especially in a complex market like Seattle.
 The tips above can help you arm yourself with the knowledge you need to find that perfect house.